syncfusion-content/blazor-docs/blazor/diagram/swimlane/phase.md

 You can download a complete working sample from [GitHub]().

-Phase header annotaiton also supports template. you can define a HTML content at tag level and specify the use of template with [UseTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Annotation.html#Syncfusion_Blazor_Diagram_Annotation_UseTemplate) property.
-If you want to define separate template for each phase, differentiate the annotaiton by the ID property.
+The Phase header annotations also support templates.
+You can define HTML content at the tag level and specify the use of a template with the [UseTemplate]() property.
+If you want to define a separate template for each phase, differentiate the annotation by using the ID property.

 The following code example explains how to define a Phase header annotaiton template.

 ```cshtml